jeimison3/jmon/README.md

 # JMON
-A simple tool for status management of various servers, services, endpoints, connections, logs and more.
+A simple tool for managing the status of multiple servers, services, endpoints, connections, logs and more.
+Using a AMQP broker (RabbitMQ) and a simple TCP communication.

 ## Progress